 February 1-May 3, 2009

 The booming economy of the Dutch Republic fostered a new genre of painting in the 17th century — the cityscape.
 Images of towns and cities expressed the enormous civic pride of the era.
 Some 40 Dutch master artists are represented in the exhibition, including Gerrit Berckheyde, Aelbert Cuyp, Carel Fabritius, Jan van Goyen, Jan van der Heyden, Pieter de Hooch, Jacob van Ruisdael, Pieter Saenredam, and Jan Steen.
 A standout is Van Goyen's 15-foot-long View of The Hague from the Southeast (c.
-1650-1651), which he painted for the town hall.
+1650-1651), painted for the town hall.
 Other cities depicted in the exhibition include Amsterdam, Haarlem, Delft, Dordrecht, Hoorn, Middleburg, Utrecht, Nijmegen, and Rhenen.

 Pride of Place: Dutch Cityscapes of the Golden Age, including 48 paintings and 23 maps, atlases, and illustrated books, offers a breathtaking survey of the Dutch cityscape, from wide-angle panoramas depicting the urban skyline with its fortifications, windmills, and church steeples, to renderings of daily life along the canals, in city streets, and in town squares.

 The exhibition was organized by the National Gallery of Art, Washington, and the Royal Picture Gallery Mauritshuis, The Hague.

 "We are proud to present the visual riches of these special paintings in this tour through Dutch city streets in the Golden Age," said Earl A. Powell III, director, National Gallery of Art.
 "We are greatly indebted to lenders who have generously shared their valuable works, among them numerous museums and many private collectors whose paintings have never been shown to the public."